railsadminteam/rails_admin/docs/associations-basics.md

 #### Readonly

-:readonly options are automatically inferred on associations fields and won't be editable in forms.
+`:readonly` options are automatically inferred from associations and won't be editable in forms.

 #### Nested form